 In 1994 we spent a week in Brisbane and the Gold Coast.
 This time we choose Sydney.
 The thought of seeing the world famous Sydney Opera House and climbing the Sydney Bridge was enough to convince us.
 But what sealed the deal was that you can use hotel points to stay in Sydney.

 To maximize the best use of hotel points we stayed at four hotels: Best Western Plus Hotel Stellar, Radisson Blu Plaza Hotel, Hilton Sydney Hotel, and the Park Hyatt Sydney.
 But you can pick just one hotel and stay there for your entire trip.
 It’s definitely easier if you don’t want to unpack and pack several times…

 A trip to Sydney is expensive, but you can do it for cheap.
 First Class Hawaiian Airlines Honolulu Sydney flights one-way cost $5,565.
 But we only paid $63.
+Our entire $26,000 trip to Australia only cost $208!
 Here’s how we did and how you can do it too.

 Hawaiian Airlines Premier Club Lounge, Honolulu

 Because we flew in First Class we got free access the Hawaiian Airlines Premier Club Lounge, Honolulu Airport.
 Now, the Hawaiian Airlines Premier Club Lounges are only open to members.
 Instead, when you fly International Business Class on Hawaiian Airlines you get free admission to the Plumeria Lounge (opened in June 2015).
 Which is considerably better than the Premier Club but nowhere close to Cathay Pacific’s The Pier or even The Bridge.